philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 {% raw %}<p><center><a href="/assets/img/2023-09-24-resurrecting-a-nortel-millennium/millennium-03.jpg"><img style="width: 80%; max-width: 600px; display: block; margin: 0 auto; border 0" src="/assets/img/2023-09-24-resurrecting-a-nortel-millennium/millennium-03-sm.jpg"></a><figquote>The connector is wired and plugged into the Millennium's PCB.</figquote></center></p>{% endraw %}

 ## Setting Up Millennium Manager

+*NOTE: Since this guide was written, the [Millennium Demo Firmware Customizer](https://payphones.telesfor.org/nortel-demo/) has been created which means you can do some customization (including rates and announcements) without needing to run or use `mm_manager` at all.
+This simplifies setups for people who don't want the external dependency but still would like some customization.
+Note that you will still have to burn an EPROM and walk through the setup process in the phone (though with this firmware you will not be prompted for the phone number of a machine running `mm_manager`) so while I endorse this customizer tool I advise you still read the below.*

 To program the Millennium we will use a utility from Howard Harte called [Millennium Manager or mm_manager](https://github.com/hharte/mm_manager){:target="_blank"}. `mm_manager` runs on Linux, MacOs, or Windows, but I will be showing how to use it via a Linux machine running Debian.